emtee40/SurvivalManual-wiki/Signaling.md

 19-38\.
 You can use lights or flags to send an SOS—three dots, three dashes, three dots (• • • — — — • • •).
 The SOS is the internationally recognized distress signal in radio Morse code.
 A dot is a short, sharp pulse; a dash is a longer pulse.
 Keep repeating the signal.
 When using flags, hold flags on the left side for dashes and on the right side for dots.

-Morse code in general follows these rules:
+For sending other messages in Morse code, remember these rules:

 * The length of a dot is one unit.
 * A dash is three units.